gabrielfreitas-azr/gabrielfreitas-azr/README.md

 ### 🌌 Astrophysics

 My research primarily centers on investigating the propagation of particles through the Universe.
-I have a major interest in modeling and simulating astrophysical environments and also applied data science for observatories.
+I have a major interest in modelation and simulation of astrophysical environments and also applied data science for observatories.

 - 🔭 Current Project: Numerical methods to compute ultra-high energy cosmic ray spectra.
 - 🚀 Research interests: Ultra-high energy cosmic rays sources, numerical methods for particle propagation.